TechnicalPursuit/TIBET/doc/markdown/tibet-test.1.md

 NOTE that each test is prefixed with a comment of the form `# tibet test ..` which allows you to run that specific test suite.

-### Force default application tests via phantom in a karma-enabled project
+### Force default application tests via headless in a karma-enabled project

     $ tibet test --no-karma

-    # Loading TIBET via PhantomJS 2.1.1 at June 30, 2016 at 17:34:07 MDT
+    # Loading TIBET at 2018-08-23T13:32:03.632Z
-    # TIBET loaded in 2292 ms. Starting execution.
+    # TIBET loaded and active in 6736ms
     # TIBET starting test run
     # 2 suite(s) found.
     1..3